qiskit-community/qiskit-experiments/docs/manuals/characterization/stark_experiment.rst

 Otherwise, you may want to use a control channel associated with the physical drive port of the qubit.

-In a typical IBM device of the cross-resonance drive architecture, such channel can be identified with your backend.
+In a typical IBM device using the cross-resonance drive architecture, such channel can be identified with your backend as follows:

 .. jupyter-execute::